Tritium beta decay with modified neutrino dispersion relations: KATRIN in the dark sea

 where $K^{}_{\rm end,0}= \left[(m^{}_{^3{\rm H}}-m^{}_{e})^2-m^{2}_{^3{\rm He}}\right]/(2m^{}_{^3{\rm H}})$ is the endpoint energy in the relativistic theory assuming a vanishing neutrino mass.
 The actual endpoint energy for the neutrino mass $m^{}_{i}$ is approximately given by

 As mentioned above, the scalar and pseudoscalar potentials merely add an effective mass term to neutrinos, which is kinetically indistinguishable from the vacuum mass.
 In fact, in some scenarios they are even postulated to be the origin of small neutrino masses~\cite{Davoudiasl:2018hjw}.
 However, we need to emphasize that since the current dark potential is expected to be different from that in the early Universe, the model-dependent cosmological bounds on the absolute neutrino mass, e.g.\ $\Sigma < 0.12~{\rm eV}$~\cite{Planck:2018vyg}, can be evaded or weakened.
-This will possibly lead to large signals in future KATRIN runs, which expect no visible effect of neutrino masses if the stringent cosmological bounds are adopted.
+This will possibly lead to large signals in future KATRIN runs, which expect no visible effect of neutrino masses if the stringent cosmological bounds are adopted~\cite{Huang:2019tdh}.